On a canonical polynomial for links of elliptic singularities: The shape of the canonical polynomial for elliptic singularities

 \begin{remark} Similarly, in the non-numerically Gorenstein case all the subgraphs $\{B_j\}_{j=-1}^m$ and cycles $C_j$ except $C_{-1}=s_{[Z_K]}$ can be determined from the canonical polynomial.
 Only the difference $Z_K-s_{[Z_K]}$ is determined by the exponents appearing in $Supp_{-1}(P_0)$; $Z_K$ and $s_{[Z_K]}$ can not be seen directly from the exponents. \end{remark}

 Now, it is natural and interesting to ask the reverse of (\ref{eq:PtoC}):

-Before starting the study of this problem, we would like to emphasize that, as it will be shown in the next example, it is easy to construct graphs (even numerically Gorenstein ones) for which the elliptic sequence and the corresponding cycles are the same, but the polynomials are different.
+Before studying this problem, we would like to emphasize that it is easy to construct graphs (even numerically Gorenstein ones) for which the elliptic sequence and the corresponding cycles are the same, but the polynomials are different.
+This behaviour is illustrated by the next example.

 \begin{example} Let us consider the following numerically Gorenstein elliptic graph $\Gamma$: